 As modern humans left Africa some 60 thousand years ago, they met Neanderthals.
 Most likely they interbred and to some extent influenced the genome of people living outside Africa.

 Neanderthals coexisted with Homo sapiens for some time but finally they gave up.
 There might be several reasons for this or a combination of these reasons: illnesses brought by modern humans, change of climate, and direct competition about the same resources between Neanderthals and modern humans.

 At the end of their history Neanderthals existed in several isolated "pockets" around Europe, gradually disappearing from one, then another and finally – from the last one, most likely in Gibraltar.

 Neanderthals in Gorham’s Cave

-Most likely Neanderthals did not live permanently in Gorham’s Cave – they appeared here for a while, then travelled elsewhere and then came back again.
-Cave is not too large – it was suitable for a family with some 15 people.
+Most likely Neanderthals did not live permanently in Gorham’s Cave – they appeared here for a while, then traveled elsewhere, and then came back again.
+The cave is not too large – it was suitable for a family with some 15 people.

 Neanderthals used fire – near the 90 degrees turn were found remains of hearth and burnt bones.
 Here were found also diverse stone tools, most were locally produced but some flakes were imported or brought from elsewhere.